mwgabby-li/Mab/ReadMe.md

 ## References

 INSTRUCTIONS:
-List any references used in the development of your language besides this courses, including any books, papers, or online resources.
+List any references used in the development of your language besides this course, including any books, papers, or online resources.

 Most of my research beyond asking questions on Discord was small Google searches, but here are some relatively relevant links.